Democrats' bid to challenge Trump off to a messy start in Iowa

 Republican Brad Parscale, Trump’s campaign manager, called it a “Democratic Party meltdown,” on Twitter.
 “They can’t even run the caucus and they want to run the government.
 No thank you.”

-But Republicans in Iowa have had their own history of chaos.
+But Republicans in Iowa have their own history of chaos.
 On the night of the party’s 2012 caucuses, Mitt Romney was declared to have won by eight votes.
 But the party said two weeks later that Rick Santorum was the actual winner by a 34-vote margin.
 Romney went on to be the nominee.

 GRAPHIC: Calendar of each state’s Democratic nominating contest and its allocated delegates - here

-Long lines and heavy crowds were reported in some locations on Monday, but doors to the caucus sites closed.
-More than six hours later, there was no word on the outcome.
-State party officials twice had phone calls with the candidates’ campaigns.
+Long lines and heavy crowds were reported in some locations on Monday, but more than eight hours after the doors closed there was no word on the outcome.
+State party officials twice had phone calls with the candidates’ campaigns to update them.

 “Every second that passes undermines the process a little bit,” said Warren’s campaign manager Roger Lau.